zultron/dxsbuild/README.md

 ## Work flow

-These scripts are originally written to maintain the Dovetail Automata LLC distribution of Machinekit.
+These scripts are originally written to maintain the [Dovetail Automata LLC distribution][1] of [Machinekit][2].
 Since Jessie and Trusty, Machinekit only requires a handful of packages not present in upstream distros.
 However, building and maintaining the distribution is quite complex, since packages are interdependent and packages require a special